inet-framework/inet-tutorials/visualization/doc/step17.md

+---
+layout: page
-@page step17 Step 17 - Showing active network routes
+title: Step 17.
+Showing active network routes

-@nav{step16,step18}
+tutorial: Visualization
+---

-@section s17goals Goals
+## Goals

 In this step we enable displaying active network routes for the videostream.
 With this visualizer, we can verify whether the videostream packets arrived at the